infsci2560sp17/full-stack-web-ginkgomp/README.md

 # YukiAndYuto

 ## Summary Changes
   Created a Location entity, a Location Reposity, a REST web service for location and Location Controller.
 Also, a welcome page, a login page and a page listing pet-friendly locations created.
+Using webjars to handle Bootstrap dependency into Maven.
+For Location page, by using Bootstrap and myself-defined CSS files to add more styles.

 ___